segmentio/segment-docs/src/connections/destinations/catalog/actions-sprig-web/index.md

 2. Use the navigation on the left to locate and select Sprig (Actions).
 3. Click **Configure Sprig (Actions)**.
 4. Select an existing JavaScript website source to connect to Sprig (Actions).
 5. Find your Environment ID on [Sprig Dashboard > Connect > JavaScript](https://app.sprig.com/connect){:target="_blank"}.
-Use the Development Environment ID a testing environment, and the Production Environment ID for your live website environment.
-Use the appropriate Environment ID.
+Use the Development Environment ID for a testing environment, and the Production Environment ID for your live website environment.
+When you configure the destination, input the appropriate Environment ID.
 6. Select **Quick Setup** to start with pre-populated subscriptions, or **Customized Setup** to configure each action from scratch.
 Click **Configure Actions** to complete setup.

 <!-- The line below renders a table of connection settings (if applicable), Pre-built Mappings, and available actions. -->